Shogo Sakamoto

-Shōgo Sakamoto (阪本 奨悟, Sakamoto Shōgo) is a Japanese actor, voice actor and singer affiliated with Don-crew.
+Shōgo Sakamoto (阪本 奨悟, Sakamoto Shōgo) is a Japanese actor and singer affiliated with Don-crew.

 Career

 Early in his career, Sakamoto played Ryoma Echizen in the fourth generation Seigaku cast in Tenimyu, The Prince of Tennis musical series.
 In 2009, he originated the role of Ciel Phantomhive in the Black Butler musicals.

 He returned to the stage play world in 2018 with the role of Horikawa Kunihiro in the Musical Touken Ranbu franchise.